preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ### Copy-Paste Between macOS and Xubuntu in UTM

-If you're running Xubuntu in UTM on macOS:
+If running Xubuntu in UTM on macOS:

 - **Copy (from macOS)**: `Cmd + C`
 - **Paste (into VM Terminal)**: